Key Biscayne: Surveys and lighthouses

 The numerous ship wrecks that occurred along the southeast coast of Florida from Key Biscayne to the Dry Tortugas was a cause for concern.
 Between the late 1840s and the late 1850s, more than 500 ships were wrecked on the Florida Reef.
-The Assistant United States Coast Surveyor reported that in the period from 1845 through 1849, almost one million (United States) dollars worth of vessels and cargoes were lost on the reef.
+The Assistant United States Coast Surveyor reported that in the period from 1845 through 1849, almost one million (United States) dollars' worth of vessels and cargoes were lost on the reef.

-In 1846, US Congress appropriated $23,000 to rebuild the Cape Florida lighthouse and work was completed in 1847.
+In 1846, the U.S. Congress appropriated $23,000 to rebuild the Cape Florida lighthouse and work was completed in 1847.

 In 1849 the United States Board of Engineers conducted a preliminary survey of the coast of Florida.
-In a report written by Lieutenant Colonel Robert E. Lee, the Board recommended that Key Biscayne be made a military reservation, and the United States Secretary of War so ordered in March 1849.
+In a report written by Lieutenant Colonel Robert E. Lee in March, 1849, the Board recommended that Key Biscayne be made a military reservation.
 Later that year, the United States Army Corps of Topographical Engineers set up a camp with an astronomical/magnetic station to serve as a datum base for a survey of the Florida Keys and the Great Florida Reef.

 To learn more about the Great Florida Reef, Alexander Bache invited Louis Agassiz to study it.
 The U.S. Coast Survey sent Agassiz to Key Biscayne in 1851.
 He wrote a detailed report for Bache on the reefs stretching from Key Biscayne to the Marquesas Keys.

-The triangulation survey was conducted by the U.S. Coast Survey with men detailed from the U.S. Army and U.S. Navy.
+The triangulation survey was conducted by the United States Coast Survey with men detailed from the U.S. Army and U.S. Navy.
 Approximately forty men were based at Cape Florida working on the survey when Alexander Dallas Bache, Superintendent of the U.S. Coast Survey, went to Key Biscayne in 1855 to take charge of it.
 The survey eventually covered Key Biscayne, Biscayne Bay, the Florida Keys from south of Key Biscayne to the Marquesas Keys, and Florida Bay from the Keys to Cape Sable.